Friday, July 16, 2021 extended to Wednesday, July 21

 - register for and attend the conference; and

-- grant permission for possible video and/or audio recording and broadcast of their presentation.
+- grant permission for broadcast and video recording and of their presentation.

 It is strongly encouraged, but not required, that you submit a paper for the conference proceedings.
 If you elect to do so, we ask that you: